utap2/utap2/docs/rst/rna-mars-seq-results.rst

 7. Detects Differentially Expressed (DE) genes for a model with a single factor

-Steps 3 and 5 are performed only for Mars-Seq
+Steps 4 and 6 are performed only for MARS-Seq and RNA-seq with UMI

 Steps 6 and 7 are performed only if DESeq2 is selected